ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 **Security** Allowed by administrator and user accounts

-**Operation** Returns the last data event in the stream Returns null if the stream has no data (no exception thrown)
+**Operation** Returns the last data event in the stream.
+Returns null if the stream has no data (no exception is thrown).

 GetRangeValues( )
 ------------